 First of all, thank goodness it’s summer.

-As many tend to lighten up on the baking in the hottest part of the year, for us pregnant folk – well, there really isn’t a downside.
-Cherry Turnovers that taste delish AND I don’t have to go outside just to swell up to the size of a sumo suit?
-Done deal.
+As many tend to lighten up on the baking in the hottest part of the year, for us pregnant folk – it can be a great way to turn summer cherries into delicious creations.
+Fresh Cherry turnovers with Puff Pastry that taste delish AND I don’t have to go outside just to swell up to the size of a sumo suit?
+Sign me up.

-Have you made Cherry Turnovers before?
+Have you ever made fresh Cherry Turnovers with Puff Pastry before?
 If so, do you have any baking advice you swear by?
 Tell us in the comments below!

 - 2 cups of Stemilt’s dark-sweet cherries, pitted and halved